 The aim of strategic liquidity management is to provide sufficient funding for the Bank's business activities in the medium- and long-term horizon.
-For the strategic liquidity management, the Bank used loan-to-deposit ratio (LTD) until the end of 2011.
-From December 2011, the LTD has been replaced by net-stable-funding-ratio (NSFR) as the latter one became a market standard measure for structural liquidity position of financial institutions.
-Therefore, the Bank adapted the NSFR as a key liquidity indicator.
-The NSFR is defined as a ratio of available stable funding (numerator) to required stable funding (denominator).
+For the strategic liquidity management, the Bank uses the net-stable-funding-ratio (NSFR) which is defined as a ratio of available stable funding (numerator) to required stable funding (denominator).
 The strategy of the Bank is to maintain the value of NSFR well above one.
 That means the Bank aims to maintain matched funding, i.e. to ensure that long-term assets are funded by stable liabilities (contractually or statistically), while short-term liabilities are used for the funding of assets that are short-term and/or liquid.

-The NSFR is monitored on monthly basis and it is regularly reported to the senior management of ČSOB.
+The NSFR is monitored on a monthly basis and it is regularly reported to the senior management of ČSOB.

-The NSFR during the year 2012 and 2011 was as follows:
+The NSFR during the year 2013 and 2012 was as follows:

-(%) 2012 2011
+(%) 2013 2012

-31 March 125.3 n/a
+31 March 129.8 125.3

-30 June 123.3 n/a
+30 June 132.2 123.3

-30 September 121.2 n/a
+30 September 136.4 121.2

-31 December 125.9 129.0
+31 December 139.4 125.9